Exercise after pregnancy: How to get started

 Exercise after pregnancy might not be easy — but it can do wonders for your well-being, and give you the energy you need to care for your newborn.

 See more In-depth

 - Physical Activity Guidelines for Americans.
 2nd ed.
 U.S. Department of Health and Human Services. https://health.gov/paguidelines/second-edition.
 Accessed June 17, 2019.

-- Frequently asked questions.
-Labor, delivery and postpartum care FAQ 131.
-Exercise after pregnancy.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Exercise-After-Pregnancy.
-Accessed June 22, 2019.
+- FAQs: Exercise after pregnancy.
+American College of Obstetricians and Gynecologists. https://www.acog.org/womens-health/faqs/exercise-after-pregnancy.
+Accessed Nov.
+16, 2021.